cloudmesh-community/hid-sp18-409/tutorial/README.md

 		temperature = float(fields[3]) * 0.1 * (9.0 / 5.0) + 32.0
 		return Row(ID=stationID, t_type=entryType, temp=temperature)

-Then we need to create a Spark SQL session as listed below with an application name.
+Then we need to create a Spark SQL session as listed as follows with an application name.

 	spark = SparkSession.builder.appName("Simple SparkSQL UDF example").getOrCreate()

-Next, we read the raw data using spark build-in function textFile() as shown below.
+Next, we read the raw data using spark build-in function textFile() as shown next.

 	lines = spark.sparkContext.textFile("temperature_data.csv")

-Then, we convert those read lines to a Resilient Distributed Dataset (RDD) of Row object using UDF (process_data) which we created as listed below.
+Then, we convert those read lines to a Resilient Distributed Dataset (RDD) of Row object using UDF (process_data) which we created as listed as follows.

 	parsedLines = lines.map(process_data)

-Alternatively we colud have written the UDF using a python lamda function to do the same thing as shown below.
+Alternatively we colud have written the UDF using a python lamda function to do the same thing as shown next.

 ```
 parsedLines = lines.map(lambda line: Row(ID=line.split(',')[0],